How to become a magazine journalist

 - applying directly

-You could also do a postgraduate course in journalism.
-Some of these are accredited by the Professional Publishers Association.
+You can do a postgraduate journalism course if your first degree is not in a related subject.
+Some of these are also accredited by the Professional Publishers Association.

 You'll usually need: